 - Shake daily and store in a cool, dry place for 4-5 weeks.

-- When the extract has a strong aroma of fresh blueberries, strain out the extract into your final storage jar.
-I prefer to use amber glass bottles.
+- When the extract has a strong aroma of fresh blueberries, strain out the berries and store the extract in your final storage jar.
+For an even stronger extract, restart the process by adding more berries to the strained extract.
+Let it cure for another 4-5 weeks before straining out the berries and bottling the extract for storage.
+(I prefer to use amber glass bottles.)

 Tips & Variations

 - This recipe makes enough for 1 cup of extract, which may be more than you need.
-For half a cup (4 fl oz), use just under 1/2 cup of blueberries and 4 ounces of alcohol.
-For 1/4 cup of extract (2 fl oz), use just under 1/4 cup berries and 2 oz of vodka.
+For half a cup (4 fl oz), use just under 1/2 cup of fresh blueberries or 1/4 cup of dried berries and 4 ounces of alcohol.
+For 1/4 cup of extract (2 fl oz), use just under 1/4 cup fresh berries or 1/8 cup dried berries and 2 oz of vodka.

 - For better results, let your blueberry extract sit as long as possible to extract the most flavor.
-You can also add more berries for even more flavor.
+I recommend following the double infusion method mentioned in the recipe whenever possible.

 Storage